-Despite the challenging market conditions seen in recent years, and the continued uncertain outlook, through ongoing dynamic optimization of the portfolio and ongoing focus on resource efficiency, CB&S should be well positioned to face the potential challenges and opportunities the future environment may present.
+Despite the challenging market conditions seen in recent years, and the continued uncertain outlook, by reaffirming focus, scale and efficiency and consolidating on previous success, CB&S is well positioned to face the potential challenges and opportunities the future environment may present.